 Guidelines.
-The principle behind Healthy eating is stressing the importance of eating foods as close to a natural state as possible.
+The principle behind healthy eating stresses the importance of eating foods as close to a natural state as possible.
 Varying the diet is also essential – variety offers a broader range of nutrients.

 Some foods are mucus forming.
 Avoid chocolate, full cream milk, white bread, red meat, cheese, pastries, cakes and biscuits.